Pancakes- Tender, Plain & Melt in Your Mouth

-2/3 C all-purpose flour
+- ⅔ C all-purpose flour

-1/3 C potato starch (check in your grocery specialty section)
+- ⅓ C potato starch (check in your grocery specialty section)

-1 Tbsp sugar
+- 1 Tbsp sugar

-3/8 tsp salt
+- ⅜ tsp salt

-1 1/2 Tbsp baking powder
+- 1½ Tbsp baking powder

-1 large egg
+- 1 large egg

-1 C whole milk (I used half and half)
+- 1 C whole milk (I used half and half)

-2 Tbsp canola oil
+- 2 Tbsp canola oil

-Unsalted butter for cooking, (I used regular and it was fine!)
+- Unsalted butter for cooking, (I used regular and it was fine!)

 - Pour over the dry ingredients, and combine with a wooden spoon or plastic spatula just until evenly moistened.
 Don't over beat, there will be lumps.